Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Because of these risks, it’s important to weigh all potential benefits and complications before deciding if Paragard is right for you.

-There is no active recall on the Paragard IUD.
+As of January 2026, the FDA has not issued any active recalls on the Paragard IUD, even though there have been more than 54,000 adverse event reports.
 The copper IUD device is still being manufactured and sold in the market.
 However, according to an FDA report, Teva Pharmaceuticals only recalled two Paragard lots in 2014 on claims of failing to prevent pregnancies.

 Although research suggests that Paragard is causing patients injuries, there is no plan for a Paragard recall at the time this article was written.
 Paragard may continue to be used on a wide scale and continue to expose women to potential health problems.